 If you have prospects elsewhere that aren’t as attractive but offer a higher rate of pay, you could always highlight this with the employer.
 After all, they have committed to hiring you and are obviously willing to pay for your services, so what’s to say they wouldn’t be willing to pay a little bit more given the competition they have?
 You’re hot property, so negotiate for the salary you’re worth.

 You would have to be in a fortunate situation to have more than one job offer on the table at a time, particularly as it can take so long to apply for jobs and attend subsequent interviews.
 With the help of an expert recruiter, you could apply for multiple jobs at a time without expending any energy.

 Our recruiters will tailor your CV to each particular job role and let you know whether you have any success.
 This can be particularly useful if you are considering multiple different career paths in the IT field, as consultants have knowledge of niche industries as well as associated sectors.
-Be sure to upload your resume to be matched with thousands of jobs across IT and digital.
+Be sure to create a free account to be matched with thousands of jobs across IT and digital.

 There are a number of different approaches you can take to negotiating a higher salary for a new job.
 You already know that the employer is impressed by you, evidenced by the fact you’ve been offered the job, so think about what it was that set you apart from the rest of the candidates — these are the reasons you deserve a higher salary.

 In your current job, the likelihood is that you will have submitted a request to negotiate your salary before receiving a salary offer or a chance to negotiate said salary.
 For a new job, however, you could respond to your initial salary offer with a counter-offer.
 A counteroffer is a more direct way of asking for a higher salary, and will usually involve you detailing exactly what you want, as opposed to keeping your cards close to your chest in a negotiation environment.

 In terms of how you make a counter-offer, the guidance already given should be considered as well as the following tips.